Take a boat trip to Camp Cod and make a campfire and eat your freshly caught fish.

 In the 1960s and 1970s, several small settlements in Greenland were abandoned as people moved to the larger cities for work.
 Assaqtuaq is one of these settlements, and historically, it can be seen as the link between the old Inuit culture and modern Greenlandic society.

-On the tour you’ll cross a suspension bridge, and once on the island you’ll be guided through the old buildings, from the old fish factory to the small church.
+On the tour you will cross a suspension bridge and over on the island you will be guided through the old buildings, from the old fish factory to the small church.

-A large number of humpback whales have been spotted in the coastal area in recent years.
+A large number of humpback whales have been spotted along the coast in recent years.
 They come here to eat capelin, so it’s a good idea to keep an eye out for them on the water.

 A guide is with you every step of the way and can tell you about the different parts of the tour.